zhenhu9/Sed-Notes/Gnu-sed.md

     sed OPTION SCRIPT INPUTFILE...
 ```

-By default, sed displays all lines of contents with the processed lines following the original lines separately from input to the standard output, except with the -d option to be modified or deleted.
+By default, sed will displays all lines from input with the specified lines following the original lines repectively to the standard output, except with the -d option to be modified or deleted.

 ```

 sed -n 's/hello/world/' input.txt
                         < input.txt
                                     >output.txt
-[echo 8 |] sed -n ...
+sed -n ...

-    options

-	'[RANGE] [INSTRUCTION] [/PATTERN/] [REPLACEMENT/] [INSTRUCTION]'
+SCRIPT: '[RANGE] [INSTRUCTION] [/PATTERN/] [REPLACEMENT/] [INSTRUCTION]'

+SCRIPT: 'scripts ; scripts' == -e 'scripts' -e 'scripts'
+        -e 'scripts' -f script-file

 RANGE